acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 - `ace_wardrobe_helmet_visor_05`

 ## 6. Compatibility
-Currently, ace_IntelItems and ace_overheating (spare barrels) are being directly supported.
+Currently, `ace_IntelItems` and `ace_overheating` (spare barrels) are being directly supported.

-If an addon or mod utilizes a magazines magazineID to handle additional data about an items carried by the player, then the process of modifying a wearable container (uniform, vest, backpack) to another variant will result in new magazineIDs for all magazines on the player.
+If an addon or mod utilizes a magazine's `magazineID` to handle additional data about items carried by the player, then the process of modifying a wearable container (uniform, vest, backpack) to another variant will result in new `magazineID`s for all magazines on the player.